torralbaa/n2vm/README.md

 ## Design
 The n2vm architecture and design is heavily inspired by ARMv7+.

+### Endianess and lengths
+n2vm is a big endian machine, it means that the LSB (Less Significant Byte) of a word as the first byte.
+The word lenght is 32 bits, and the instruction length is fixed to 32 bits too.

 ### Instruction templates
 All n2vm the instructions are 32-bit.